“Without culture, and the relative freedom it implies, society, even when perfect, is but a jungle.

 Dramaturge & Development: Katherina Vasiliadis

-Curatorial Team: Wibke Janssen, Atanas Maev, Kirsten Seeligmüller, Katherina Vasiliadis, Mia Yoo
+Curatorial Team: Katherina Vasiliadis, Wibke Janssen, Atanas Maev, Mia Yoo,

 Project Description

-This project is about space and a man, oscillating between the time of waiting and the moment of action.
-Man as an archetype, born from the Soviet body — disciplined, collective, devoid of intimacy.
-During the performance, this body opens up his queer identity - discovering individual desire, sensuality, tenderness, and fragility beneath the rigid surface of normativity.
+This project explores space and the figure of a man suspended between waiting and action.
+He appears as an archetype shaped by the Soviet body, which was “made in USSR” —disciplined, collective, and deprived of intimacy.
+Throughout the performance, this body gradually opens itself to a more authentic identity, uncovering individual desire, sensuality, tenderness, and fragility beneath the rigid surface of social norms.

 The authors draw on Deborah Hay's philosophy: "What if every moment is a dance?”